 before any req.getParameter() calls.

-Note: This problem especially affects servlets and jsps ported from earlier versions of WebSphere Application Server, which converted characters automatically based upon the locale of the WebSphere Application Server.
+This problem affects servlets and jsp files ported from earlier versions of WebSphere Application Server, which converted characters automatically based upon the locale of the WebSphere Application Server.

 Scroll bars do not appear around items in the browser window